Meaning of ‘Depository’

 A depository can be defined as a firm or an individual with the capacity to keep the securities safely.
 In simple terms, depository can be understood as a storing place where one can deposit something in order to secure it from the outer world.
 They are the companies which are formed and got registered under the Companies Act, 2013 and got a Certificate of Registration under subsection (1A) of Section 12 of SEBI Act, 1992.

 If any individual has entered into an agreement with any depository, he is required to provide the Certificate of Security of the depository, which he wants to avail the services.
 All the securities, which are dealt with by a depository, must be in fungible as well as dematerialised form.
-A depository will be considered to be the enlisted owner on behalf of a beneficial owner for the reasons for effecting the transfer of ownership.
+A depository will be considered to be the enlisted owner on behalf of a beneficial owner for the reasons for effecting transfer of ownership.

 An institution that is used for storing the securities in a dematerialised form is known as depository.
 In India, there are two types of depositories viz., NSDL (National Securities Depository Limited) and CSDL (Central Depository Services (India) Limited).
 Depository Participants (DP) are the agents of these depositories.
 With the help of DPs, the depositories interface with the investors.
 Banks (foreign, public and private), sub- registered trading members and financial institutions are the various forms of Depositories.

 Transferring ownership of shares from the account of one investor to the account of another investor whenever trade takes place forms one of the main functions of the Depository.
-Moreover, another main function of the depository is that it removes most of the risks in the form of damage, loss, delay bin deliveries or theft, which are attached with the physical form of securities.
+Moreover, another main function of the depository is that it removes most of the risks in the form of damage, loss, delay bin deliveries or theft, which are attached to the physical form of securities.

 Recognition of Securities